uelichueli/swiyu-admin-ch.github.io/_pages/swiss-profile.md

 SHA256 **MUST** be supported by all the entities as the hash algorithm to generate and validate digests.

-> [!NOTE]
-> When using this profile with other cryptosuites, it is recommended to be explicit about which entity is required to support which curve for signing and/or signature validation
+**NOTE** <br/> When using this profile with other cryptosuites, it is recommended to be explicit about which entity is required to support which curve for signing and/or signature validation {: .notice--primary}

 ## Privacy Considerations
 In the current profile,  sections SD-JWT VC, Credential Status and Device binding contain no protection against user correlation.